asos-ashleygibson/asos-ashleygibson/README.md

 #### Aurora

-Currently, we're working on a tool to reroute ASN files to increase the efficiency of Stock movement between warehouses.
-We're also maintaining a Stock Reconciliation project which allows us to have greater visibility of any Stock discrepancies.
+Currently, we're working on a global Warehouse Management System (WMS) which provides the ability to track and monitor our warehouses.

 #### 💡 I’m currently learning...

-Azure and Databases.
+Modern architecture and API design.

-I have a keen interest in Microsoft Azure and serverless, cloud computing.
-Databases are also my weak point so I'm brushing up on my SQL knowledge for creating Stored Procedures and tSQLt skills for testing.
+I have a keen interest in modern architecture and leaner, cleaner API design.
+I'm wrapping my dead around Domain Driven Design and Vertical Slice architecture while adopting MediatR in our APIs.

 #### 📚 I'm currently reading...